All Products

 Description

-Enter a description for the address book and scenarios in which you want to use the address book.
+Enter a description of the address book's contents and usage scenarios.
+This helps you identify and apply the address book.

 Parameter